-For anyone who sustains this type of injury and undergoes concussion treatment, there is always the concern that additional side effects will occur further down the road, however it seems that sustaining a traumatic brain injury, or concussion, could actually cause depression or anxiety symptoms at a later date.
+For anyone who sustains this type of injury and undergoes concussion treatment, there is always the concern that additional side effects will occur further down the road.
+However it seems that sustaining a traumatic brain injury, or concussion, may cause depression or anxiety symptoms at a later date.

 A study undertaken by the University of Pittsburgh Medical Center showed definite links to state that depression and anxiety sufferers who have previously had a concussion may have sustained white matter damage within the brain.
 White matter is the connections between the different parts of the brain.